rachel-rp/titanium-google-analytics/README.md

 # Google Analytics Module

-## Description

-Connects to Google Analytics for app event tracking.
+Connects to Google Analytics for app event tracking in a Titanium Appcelerator Application.
 The 2.x release of this module is targeted for the [Google Analytics SDK for iOS v3](https://developers.google.com/analytics/devguides/collection/ios/v3/) and [Google Analytics SDK v4 for Android](https://developers.google.com/analytics/devguides/collection/android/v4/).

 ## Set up Google Analytics